zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{S'}(\bm{r}, t) = \bm{S}(\bm{r}, t) + \nabla \times \bm{X}(\bm{r}, t)
 $$

 without violating the Poynting theorem \[[5](#references) (vol. II, ch.
 27.4)\].
 However, in practice, it does not pose a problem, since it is not actually possible to measure the energy *density* (or its flow) directly, and if one measures the *amount* (or its time rate) of electromagnetic energy (using Eqn.
 2.14-2.15), the spatial integration process eliminates the curl term and makes the measurable quantities invariant with respect to this transformation [\[8](#references) (ch.
 2.4, 11)\].
-Moreover, due to the [mass-energy equivalence](https://en.wikipedia.org/wiki/Mass%E2%80%93energy_equivalence) principle, modifications of the definition of the energy density alter the gravitational field, which has observable consequences; in particular, the expansion of the universe appears to be consistent with the definitions given by Eqn.
+Moreover, due to the [mass-energy equivalence](https://en.wikipedia.org/wiki/Mass%E2%80%93energy_equivalence) principle, alteration of the definition of the energy density affects the gravitational field, which has observable consequences; in particular, the expansion of the universe appears to be consistent with the definitions given by Eqn.
 2.16-2.17 \[[28](#references) (ch.
 1.2)\].

 A more pressing concern is whether our formulae, which were found using the microscopic formulation of the Maxwell equations, are valid at the microscopic scale.
-The answer is: almost always.
+In most practical scenarios, the answer is yes.

 A typical derivation[^5] replaces \\(\bm{J}\\) with \\(\bm{J_f}\\) in Eqn.
 2.6, which, after substitution of Eqn.
 1.14.3, leads to the macroscopic counterpart of Eqn.
 2.7 \[[6](#references) (ch.
 1.1.4), [8](#references) (ch.
 2.4), [28](#references) (ch.
 6.1)\]: